torus-digital/torus_cms/README.md

 1. ** Prerequisites **
     1. Make sure you have node.js and npm installed.
 You can checkout this [tutorial](https://medium.com/@lucaskay/install-node-and-npm-using-nvm-in-mac-or-linux-ubuntu-f0c85153e173) to install npm and node in mac, linux (debian/ubuntu).
     2. Make sure you have an AWS account.
 If you don't have an AWS account, you can easily create one [here](https://portal.aws.amazon.com/billing/signup?#/start).
-Don't worry, everything you do with this project will fall within the AWS free tier limit! if you deploy cloudfront and get a lot of traffic in your site you'll maybe have a small bill..
+Don't worry, everything you do with this project will fall within the AWS free tier limit!
+If you want to deploy cloudfront and you get a lot of traffic in your site you'll perhaps have a small bill..
 2. Clone the git repository
 3. Go into the app directory of the project ` cd almost_cms/almost_cms `
 4. Install all dependencies by running ` npm install`